 My mission is to help more grads get into Medicine.

+Back in 2017 I created this website as a way to advertise my maths, science and GAMSAT tuition services, as well as share resources and free advice.
 After I scored in the top 12% in GAMSAT and thus had achieved the score I needed to get an interview, I began to tutor other GAMSAT takers.
-I have been tutoring GAMSAT since 2017.

 In my second year of Graduate Entry Medicine, I was successful at applying to be a clinical skills tutor.
-I am now paid to teach clinical skills to medical students in the years below me at my medical school.
+This is a paid position teaching clinical skills to medical students in the years below me at my medical school.

 I am a student representative on the Royal Society of Medicine Food & Health Council.

 I am currently in my second year of Graduate Entry Medicine at St George’s in the UK.
 In 2017 I achieved a distinction in a MSc in Biomedical Engineering at Queen Mary, University of London.
 My BSc (Hons) was in Biomedical Sciences and Synthetic Organic Chemistry at UCL.